geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:53:47](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3227)]
 Okay.
-I think in my experience with VMs, you know, here in a few like logical ways, but I've seen like things like using Mind Draper, like create and Ник wiegWievel bugs and things like that.
+I think in my experience with VMs, you know, here in a few like logical ways, but I've seen like things like using Mind Draper, like create and wiegWievel bugs and things like that.

 ##### **Chrism** [[00:53:51](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3231)]
 And then, it would be interesting to just like attribute it for like sophistry it like to the CPU.